nikhilrstg18/blogger/content/posts/2022-09-12/index.md

 ![JS runtime](./media/jre-17.png)

-To overcome single threaded nature of JS, JS Runtime came into picture.
+To overcome the single-threaded nature of JS, JS Runtime came into the picture.

 JS Runtime comprises 3 main components